Kagome edge states under lattice termination, spin-orbit coupling, and magnetic order: Crystalline edge states: termination dependence

 \subsection{Edge types at fixed $x$}

 We next focus on edge terminations at fixed $x$ axis, which are zigzag, cove, and a mix of both.
 We begin by analyzing the band structure of the pure zigzag termination [see Fig.~\ref{fig:cryst-symm}(d)].
 The bulk spectrum contains three DPs at the $\mathrm{\overline{K}}$, $\mathrm{\overline{K}}^{\prime}$, and $\overline{\mathrm{\Gamma}}$, respectively.
 Interestingly, the DP at the $\overline{\mathrm{\Gamma}}$ point appears due to projection of the K point onto the $\mathrm{\Gamma}$ point [see Fig.~\ref{fig:schematic}(c)].
 This is in contrast to the slab BZ along the $k_x$ direction, which has only two DPs.
 Therefore, specific lattice terminations can dictate hybridization at the $\mathrm{\Gamma}$ point with other states (e.g. substrate/impurity), which is important for device applications.
-In the energy spectrum, there exist two edge states -- one connecting the DPs (triangle) and another near the FB (circle), reminiscent of the armchair case.
+In the slab spectrum, there exists a pair of twofold-degenerate edge states: one connecting the DPs (triangle) and another near the FB (circle), reminiscent of the armchair case.
+This degeneracy arises due to mirror symmetry.
 For our analysis, we here take an energy cut (highlighted by red line) between the $\mathrm{\overline{\Gamma}}$ and $\mathrm{\overline{K}}$ points, and plot the LDOS.
 We see that the in-gap states are localized at the slab boundary as edge states.
-Due to mirror symmetry, the edge states are degenerate.
 Depending on the edge state energy, the LDOS acquires a phase shift so that the maximum LDOS is on a site with either two or four NN sites.

-As we move to the cove termination [see Fig.~\ref{fig:cryst-symm}(e)], non-degenerate edge states appear in the spectrum.
-Specifically, the edge state marked by the circle is twofold degenerate, while others are now non-degenerate states.
+As we move to the cove termination [see Fig.~\ref{fig:cryst-symm}(e)], a non-degenerate edge state appears in the spectrum.
+This state is marked by a star icon, while the others (marked by circle and square icon) are twofold degenerate due to mirror symmetry.
 The LDOS shows that all edge states are localized, but with some spread into the bulk.
 Here, only the edge state close to zero energy localizes on a dangling site; other edge states are localized on non-dangling edge sites with four NN sites, further into the slab.